Data Contract

 • Coupling – Data are embedded in a smart contract.
 A smart contract can live forever on the blockchain if not explicitly terminated.
 If a smart contract is deactivated in this way, the data stored in the smart contract cannot be accessed through the smart contract functions anymore – although it can still be accessed with some effort for provenance or audit purposes.

-• Cost – If a public blockchain is used, storing data on blockchain costs money.
+• Cost – If a public blockchain is used, storing data on the blockchain costs money.
 Thus, copying data from an old version of a smart contract to a new version should be avoided or minimised.

 Solution